 After you create a table in Word, you can enter data (such as text, numbers, or graphics) into the table cells.
 You can move and position the cursor by pressing the Tab key or the arrow keys, or by clicking in a table cell.
 Pressing the Tab key moves the cursor to the next cell; pressing Shift+Tab moves the cursor to the previous cell.
 Pressing Tab when the cursor is in the last cell of a row moves the cursor to the first cell of the next row.
-Pressing Tab when the cursor is in the last cell of the last row adds a new row to the table and moves the cursor to the first cell of that row.
+Pressing Tab when the cursor to the first cell of that row.